DanamiteGS/Weather-Watering/README.md

 $ rails s
 ```

-Run on localhost port:300
+Run on localhost port:3000

 ### Run Sidekiq and background tasks

-The app uses Sidekiq with Redis to run background jobs.
+The app uses Sidekiq with Redis server to run background jobs.
 These jobs include making scheduled calls to OpenWeatherMap API to update weather data, calculate daily evapotranspiration, update plants soil water deficit, and send email reminders.

 To run Redis: